Makito042/dsa/README.md

-# Utilities for processing integers and sorting arrays.
+# IntProcessor: Unique Integer Processor.

-This project includes two utility functions: 'IntegerProcessor', which processes integers from a file, and'sortArray', which sorts an array of numbers using the Quick Sort method.
-It also provides a string stripping function to tidy up the input data.
+The **IntProcessor** project contains a utility for processing integers from a text file.
+It extracts and sorts unique numbers, then writes the results to a separate output file.
+This program is excellent for jobs that need data cleaning and integer processing.

 ## Installation